Leaders pay tributes to Ex-TN CM Annadurai on his death anniversary | Politics

 Leaders and cadres from the Dravidian majors paid floral tributes to Tamil Nadu's iconic leader and former Chief Minister C N Annadurai on his 55th death anniversary on Saturday.

+The occasion also turned into an opportunity for former Chief Minister O Panneerselvam, expelled from the AIADMK by Edappadi K Palaniswami, to meet V K Sasikala, a former close aide of late Chief Minister J Jayalalithaa.

-Tamil Nadu Chief Minister M K Stalin, who could not lead the peace march in Chennai on the occasion due to his overseas trip to Spain to woo the investors into the state, paid homage to Annadurai's portrait.
+Tamil Nadu Chief Minister M K Stalin, who could not lead the peace march in Chennai due to his overseas trip to Spain to woo investors into the state, paid homage to Annadurai's portrait.

-Posting a picture of him paying tributes on the social media platform X, Stalin urged his party men to strive tirelessly to install a new government at the Centre.
+Posting a picture of him paying tributes on social media platform 'X', Stalin urged his party men to strive tirelessly to install a new government at the Centre.

 The DMK members led by the party's general secretary and state Water Resources Minister Duraimurugan led a rally from Anna Statue on Wallajah Road to the memorial at Anna Square.